 3. Kaiser Permanente Division of Research in Oakland, CA recently conducted a study in which the coffee-drinking habits of 130,054 men and women were assessed along with their medical history.

 The research showed that those who had 4 or more cups of coffee a day (400mg of caffeine or more) had an 18% lower risk of being hospitalized because of heart rhythm disturbances while those that consumed at least 1-3 cups had a 7% lower risk.

 “While other factors could have been involved here and that this study doesn’t prove that coffee has a protective effect, it does however, show that coffee drinkers are not harming themselves from drinking the caffeine or increasing their risk of hospitalization due to heart rhythm problems.”

-4. A Danish study also looked at coffee’s relationship to heart beat fluttering.
-After assessing almost 950 patients, they concluded that coffee consumption was not associated with risk of heart flutter.
+4. A Danish study also looked at coffee’s relationship to heartbeat fluttering.
+After assessing almost 950 patients, they concluded that coffee consumption was not associated with the risk of heart flutter.

 5. Another study which was a meta-analysis of four other studies that looked for a link between coffee consumption and atrial fibrillation risk found that there was no association between coffee or caffeine consumption and increased risk of developing atrial fibrillation.